 Expansion of Google Fiber in the Triangle

-Gaar said the direction of the expansion branches out from Research Triangle Park and RDU airport, with “rings” built in this area.
-As for when Cary would be fully connected, Gaar could not give a precise figure but said hooking up Kansas City has taken five years and there are still some pockets that do not have Google Fiber.
+Garr said the direction of the expansion branches out from Research Triangle Park and RDU airport, with “rings” built in this area.
+As for when Cary would be fully connected, Garr could not give a precise figure but said hooking up Kansas City has taken five years and there are still some pockets that do not have Google Fiber.

 But he also admitted comparing Cary to Kansas City is not equal because of how fast Cary is growing.

-“Real estate growth is so fast, I don’t know if we’ll catch up,” Gaar said.
+“Real estate growth is so fast, I don’t know if we’ll catch up,” Garr said.

 Story by Michael Papich.
 Photos by Hal Goodtree and Robert Scoble.